 Time: 7 p.m.

 Getting to Whistler is easy these days as well.
-COVID restrictions for crossing the border have been lifted, so all you need is your passport.
+All you need is your passport.
 Be sure to check crossing wait times before you head out though.
-Waits can be long depending on crossing point and time of day.
+Waits can be long depending on the crossing point and time of day.

 So, pack up your car, get your gear and head north!
 Adventure is calling.